vieduy/zac2022-lyric-alignment/README.md

 So we used the [pretrained baseline](https://github.com/jhuang448/LyricsAlignment-MTL/blob/main/checkpoints/checkpoint_Baseline) to create **pseudo labels**.

-However, instead of using 100% pseudo-labels.
-We calculate IoU between pseudo-labels and GT from ZaloAI Datasets.
+However, instead of using 100% pseudo-labels, we calculate IoU between pseudo-labels and GT from ZaloAI Datasets.
 If IoU is less than 0.7, we will use pseudo-label, otherwise we will use GT from Zalo. (approximate 1/3 total samples)

 After training with this dataset, the results improved significantly $\\approx 0.57$.

 ### Post-processing

 The predicted results of our model are quite close to reality.
-However, if you pay close attention, GT has a characteristic that **the end time** of the previous word and **the start time** of the following word is the same.
+However, GT has a characteristic that **the end time** of the previous word and **the start time** of the following word is the same.
 So we extend the gaps between the start and end times of two adjacent words into the previous word.
 This improves our results quite a bit $\\approx 0.60$.

 ## Usage